 4) Development of a model for sustainable cooperation in a community level between schools and community-based organisations (including sport clubs).

-The project is implemented by an international consortium which is led by Irodoros, the public body of the Municipality of Megara responsible for social solidarity and sport.
-Except from Action Synergy, the project partnership includes also Eurosuccess Consulting from Cyprus, the Lithuanian Sports University, ZAVOD APGA from Slovenia, Vienna Institute for International Dialogue and Cooperation from Austria and Corporate Games from Romania.
+The project was implemented by an international consortium which was led by Irodoros, the public body of the Municipality of Megara responsible for social solidarity and sport.
+Apart from Action Synergy, the project partnership included also Eurosuccess Consulting from Cyprus, the Lithuanian Sports University, ZAVOD APGA from Slovenia, Vienna Institute for International Dialogue and Cooperation from Austria and Corporate Games from Romania.